What Is Christian Nationalism? The Complete Guide

 Whether Christian nationalism violates the First Amendment is a tricky question.

-But the First Amendment also prevents government from establishing a national religion.
+But the First Amendment also prevents the government from establishing a national religion.
 Passing a law based on Christian nationalism may or may not violate the First Amendment.
 Courts decide whether a government action or law violates the Constitution.

-- Establishing one faith as the official national religion of the U.S. (First Amendment establishment clause).
+- Establishing one faith as the official national religion of the U.S. (First Amendment establishment clause)

-- Stopping you from practicing your preferred religion or forcing you to practice any religion at all (First Amendment free exercise clause).
+- Stopping you from practicing your preferred religion or forcing you to practice any religion at all (First Amendment free exercise clause)

-- Requiring a religious test or oath for an elected office (U.S. Constitution Article 6).
+- Requiring a religious test or oath for an elected office (U.S. Constitution Article 6)

 What could Christian nationalism look like in practice?